-Once your reps have a better understanding of the prospect’s challenges, goals and priorities, they can determine whether it makes sense for them to move onto the demo stage of the sales cycle.
+Once your reps have a better understanding of the prospect’s challenges, goals and priorities, they can determine whether it makes sense to propose moving onto the demo stage of the sales cycle.

 Slide 4: Book in next steps

-If both the prospect and the rep agree that there is a potential fit, then it’s time to book in next steps!
-Including a booking link or next steps slide in your playbook can help you improve conversion rates by shortening your sales cycle and keeping the momentum strong.
+Once both the prospect and the rep agree that there is a potential fit, then it’s time to book in next steps!
+Including a booking link or a next steps slide in your playbook can help you improve conversion rates by shortening your sales cycle and maintaining the momentum.

 To add an additional wow factor at the end, try allowing your prospect to schedule the next meeting in the ongoing call using an interactive screen.

-Instantly booking the next meeting will also free your rep from having to chase down the prospect later on.
+Instantly booking in the next meeting will also save your rep from having to chase down the prospect later on.